 C403.1 General.
 Mechanical systems and equipment serving heating, cooling, ventilating, and other needs

-shall comply with Section C403.2 (referred to as the mandatory provisions) and either:Section C403.3 (Simple systems); orSection C403.4 (Complex systems).
+shall comply with Section C403.2 and Section C403.3 and Section C403.4 based on the equipment and systems provided.

-Exception: Energy using equipment used by a manufacturing, industrial or commercial process other than for conditioning spaces or maintaining comfort and amenities for the occupants and not otherwise regulated by C403.2.3, Tables C403.2.(1) through (9) inclusive, C403.2.4.5, C403.2.5.4, C403.2., C403.2., C403.4., C403.5, C403.6, C404.2, or Table C404.2.
+Exception: Energy using equipment used by a manufacturing, industrial or commercial process other than for conditioning spaces or maintaining comfort and amenities for the occupants and not otherwise regulated by C403.2.3, Tables C403.2.3 (1) through (10) inclusive, C403.2.4.5, C403.2.5.6, C403.2.5.8, C403.2.10, C403.2.18, C403.4.5, C403..2.15, C403.2.16, C403.2.17, C404.2, or Table C404.2.
 Data center HVAC equipment is not covered by this exception.

-Walk-in coolers and walk-in freezers shall comply with Section C403.5. refrigerated warehouse coolers and refrigerated warehouse freezers shall comply with Section C403.6.
+Walk-in coolers, walk-in freezers, refrigerated warehouse coolers and refrigerated warehouse freezers shall comply with Section C403.2.15 or C403.2.16, and Section C403.5.

+Refrigeration systems and refrigerated spaces shall comply with Sections C403.2.14 through C403.2.17 as applicable, and Section C403.5.

 C403.2 Provisions applicable to all mechanical systems (Mandatory).
-Mechanical systems and equipment serving the building heating, cooling or ventilating needs shall comply with Sections C403.2.1 through C403.2.11.
+Mechanical systems and equipment serving the building heating, cooling or ventilating needs shall comply with Sections C403.2.1 through C403.2.16.

 C403.2.1 Calculation of heating and cooling loads.
-Design loads shall be determined in accordance with the procedures described in ANSI/ASHRAE/ACCA Standard 183.
-The design loads shall account for the building envelope, lighting, ventilation and occupancy loads based on the project design.
-Heating and cooling loads shall be adjusted to account for load reductions that are achieved where energy recovery systems are utilized in the HVAC system in accordance with the ASHRAE HVAC Systems and Equipment Handbook.
-Alternatively, design loads shall be determined by an approved equivalent computation procedure, using the design parameters specified in Chapter 3.
+Design loads associated with heating, ventilating and air conditioning of the building shall be determined in accordance with the procedures described in ANSI/ASHRAE/ACCA Standard 183 or by an approved equivalent computation procedure, using the design parameters specified in Chapter 3.
+Heating and cooling loads shall be adjusted to account for load reductions that are achieved where energy recovery systems are utilized in the HVAC system in accordance with the ASHRAE HVAC Systems and Equipment Handbook by an approved equivalent computational procedure. .

-C403.2.2 Equipment and system sizing.
-The output capacity of heating and cooling equipment and systems shall not exceed the loads calculated in accordance with Section C403.2.1.
+C403.2.2 Equipment sizing.
+The output capacity of heating and cooling equipment shall not exceed the loads calculated in accordance with Section C403.2.1.
 A single piece of equipment providing both heating and cooling shall satisfy this provision for one function with the capacity for the other function as small as possible, within available equipment options.

 Exceptions: